A global leader in international arbitration

 We are widely recognized for specializing in mining matters.
 Our team has acted as counsel to some of the largest mining companies in the world and to sovereigns in mining disputes arising in Africa, Asia, the Middle East, and Latin America.
 As an example, our lawyers represented Pac Rim Cayman against El Salvador in one of the first CAFTA disputes presented to an ICSID tribunal.
-In another case, we defended Colombia in a major UNCITRAL arbitration against a foreign mining company concerning a gold mine, the environment, and indigenous communities.
+In another case, we defended Colombia in a major UNCITRAL arbitration against a foreign mining company concerning a gold mine, the environment and indigenous communities.

 Construction and engineering disputes are one of our core practice areas.
 We have counseled State Owned Enterprises, contractors, engineers, and architects in disputes concerning large scale private construction and major public infrastructure.
-Our experience in construction arbitrations includes projects and parties in Africa, Asia, Europe, Latin America, the Middle East, and North America.
-In one public matter, we represent Italian and Spanish construction companies against the State of Kuwait concerning a billion-dollar highway project.
+Our experience in construction arbitrations includes projects and parties in Africa, Asia, Europe, Latin America, the Middle East and North America.
+In one public matter, we represented Italian and Spanish construction companies against the State of Kuwait concerning a billion-dollar highway project.

 Dechert is well known for its expertise in the resolution of international disputes arising the telecommunications industry.
-Having handled numerous telecom arbitrations, Dechert’s lawyers are knowledgeable about telecom operators, markets, and regulations.
+Having handled numerous telecom arbitrations, Dechert’s lawyers are knowledgeable about telecom operators, markets and regulations.
 In one famous case, we scored a victory for France Telecom in a $1.5 billion shareholders’ dispute with Orascom for control of the Egyptian mobile network Mobinil.
 An ICC tribunal found in favor of France Telecom and ordered Orascom to sell its stake in Mobinil.
-In another case, we helped Bolivia settle an expropriation claim by a Dutch unit of Telecom Italia for US$100 million – about 10 per cent of what the investor had claimed it was owed.
+In another case, we helped Bolivia settle an expropriation claim by a Dutch unit of Telecom Italia for US$100 million – about 10 percent of what the investor had claimed it was owed.

 - Avant Garde Arbitration